-- (B) Effective with the pay period that includes April 1, 2019, the monthly premium for full-time members who participate in the City's insurance programs shall be an amount equal to thirteen percent (13%) of the negotiated insurance base (which includes a three percent (3%) inflationary increase). - (C) Effective with the pay period that includes April 1, 2020, the monthly premium for full-time members hired before January 1, 2020 and who participate in the City's insurance programs shall be an amount equal to fourteen percent (14%) of the negotiated insurance base (which includes a three percent (3%) inflationary increase). - (D) The monthly premium for all full-time members hired on or after January 1, 2020 and who participate in the City's insurance programs shall be an amount equal to twenty percent (20%) of the negotiated insurance base (which includes a three percent (3%) inflationary increase). - (E) The premium will be established as single and family rates.
-Half of the monthly premium will be deducted each pay period not to exceed the total monthly premium. - (F) Tobacco Surcharge.
-If a member hired on or after the first of the month following ratification of the Agreement is unable to demonstrate that he/she is tobacco-free, the member will be charged a twenty-five dollar (\$25.00) per month surcharge effective January 1, 2019.
+- (A) The monthly premium for full-time members hired before January 1, 2020 and who participate in the City's insurance programs shall be an amount equal to fourteen percent (14%) of the negotiated insurance base (which includes a three percent (3%) inflationary increase).
+The negotiated insurance base shall be the total actual cost to the City of the claims and administrative fees for medical, dental, vision and prescription drugs for members of both bargaining units for the preceding benefit year of February 1 through January 31. - (B) The monthly premium for all full-time members hired on or after January 1, 2020 and who participate in the City's insurance programs shall be an amount equal to twenty percent (20%) of the negotiated insurance base (which includes a three percent (3%) inflationary increase). - (C) The monthly premium contribution for the HDHP/Health Savings Account design option, as set forth in Section 35.15 shall be fifty dollars (\$50.00) per month less than the single rate and one hundred and thirty dollars (\$130.00) per month less than the family rate. - (D) The premium will be established as single and family rates.
+Half of the monthly premium will be deducted each pay period not to exceed the total monthly premium. - (E) Tobacco Surcharge.
+If a member hired on or after January 1, 2019 is unable to demonstrate that he/she is tobacco-free, the member will be charged a twenty-five dollar (\$25.00) per month surcharge.